It’s Spring, and the perfect season to declutter your life and money story!

 Spring Cleaning is not a new phenomena.
 In fact, it goes back thousands of years.
-The idea of having a good sort out and a deep clean pops up in many cultures and lots of different formats.
+The idea of having a good sort out and a deep clean pops up in many cultures and in lots of different formats.

 These days, of course, the term Spring Cleaning has been replaced by ‘Decluttering’ as Marie Kondo appears in books, articles and TV shows, explaining how to declutter our lives.